 Gateway of India-: Mumbai's principal landmark, the Gateway of India is a huge archway on the water's edge at Apollo Bunder.
 It is the starting point for most tourists who want to explore the city.
 This famous monument was built to commemorate the visit of the first ever British Monarch, King George V and Queen Mary in 1911.

 Marine Drive in Mumbai-: Marine Drive located in the central Mumbai, built in the 1920s and 30s on land reclaimed from the sea, is Mumbai's most famous thoroughfare.
 It is also referred to as the Queen's Necklace because of the dramatic line of street lamps lit up at night.
-Recently it has come to known as Netaji Subhashchandra Bose Road with Nariman Point on one end to Babulnath, at the foot of Walkeshwar on the other.
+Recently it has come to know as Netaji Subhash Chandra Bose Road with Nariman Point on one end to Babulnath, at the foot of Walkeshwar on the other.

 Mumbai High court-: An attractive building in early English Gothic style, situated next to the Oval Ground is well worth a visit for its impressive architecture.
 Statues representing Justice and Mercy surmount the Central structure.